 The Governing Board is responsible for the admission of pupils to Christopher Reeves and admits 15 pupils to Reception Class during each academic year.
-This admission number has been agreed between the Governing Board and the Local Authority and applies to the year 2024.
+This admission number has been agreed between the Governing Board and the Local Authority and applies to the year 2025.

-Children will start school full time from the beginning of the Autumn Term.
-However if parents feel their child is not ready to start full-time school at this time, they can request:
+Successful applicants are entitled to a full-time place from the beginning of the Autumn Term.
+However, if parents feel their child is not ready to start full-time school at this time, then:

-- a) that the date their child is admitted to school is deferred until later in the academic year but not beyond the point at which the child reaches compulsory school age, and/or - b) that their child takes up the place part-time until the child reaches compulsory school age
+- a) the date their child is admitted to school can be deferred until later in the academic year but not beyond the point at which the child reaches compulsory school age (or the start of the summer term if earlier), and/or - b) their child can take up the place on a part-time basis until the child reaches compulsory school age